xmengju/RTFBoost/README.md

-RTFBoost: a package for a tree-based functional boosting algorithm
+RTFBoost: a package for (robust) tree-based functional boosting algorithms
 ================
 Xiaomeng Ju and Matias Salibian Barrera
 2021-11-22